These are network-related settings for your Plex Media Server. You can access these under Settings > Server > Network in Plex Web App.

 Custom certificate encryption key

-The encryption key for the custom certificate being specified.
+The encryption passphrase used when creating the PKCS #12 certificate file being specified.

 Custom certificate domain